Welcome to the Special Event Permit Online Help Centre

 If you apply late and your application requires review then we encourage you to contact the reviewing authority (police, liquor inspector or LCLB headquarters) right away.
 Our staff will work with you to approve applications whenever possible, however we cannot guarantee approval of late submissions.

 - I overpaid Provincial Sales Tax.
 How do I get a refund?

 - See the Liquor and PST section below to learn more about applying for a refund for PST overpayments.

-- Can I make changes to my licence after it has been received?
+- Can I make changes to my permit after it has been received?

-Changes cannot be made once a licence has been issued.
-You may need to reapply and pay a separate licence fee and PST prepayment.
-You would be eligible for a PST refund from the first application, however the licence fee is non-refundable.
+Changes cannot be made once a permit has been issued.
+You may need to reapply and pay a separate permit fee and PST prepayment.
+You would be eligible for a PST refund from the first application, however the permit fee is non-refundable.

 - How long does it take for my application to get approved?

 Approval times can vary significantly depending on the size and complexity of an event.
 Most small, family events can be approved in 7 – 14 days while large festival approvals can take several months.

 To find out more precise application approval timelines contact the SEP Online Help Line or your local police.